regimelab/notebooks/README.md

 (5) Causal theories involving data must be falsifiable and interpretable in the sense of Popper falsifiability or a Humean induction and the scientific method.

-(6) Long memory/auto-correlation in data generating processes, stationarity, and ergodicity assumptions.
+(6) I study Long memory/auto-correlation in data generating processes, stationarity, and ergodicity assumptions.
 E.g. fractional Gaussian Noise & fractional Brownian Motion.

 <br/>